katsully/PotionInternalProject/documentation/docs/Installation.md

 ```
 sudo mdutil -a -i on
 ```
+12. Disable the Require Password After Sleep in the General tab under Security & Privacy to prevent the system from asking password after a scheduled system start up.

 We also prevented OS X from re-opening apps after a restart.
 We wanted to do this because it increases the time it takes to start up the machine into a steady state, and it re-opens apps you may not be using anymore.